EppuRuotsalainen/summer-body-bot/docs/point-system.md

   - Signing up for a race/competition +5 points
 - Separate leadersboards so that beginners can win too?
   - **Groups** for leaderboards inside individual friend groups

+# UX for point registering

+- The main challenge is what is the best way for the user to choose from the 1000 activities listed in the dataset.
+Here are two possible solutions and the production solutions will likely be a combination of both.
+  - Hierarchical category navigation
+    - The user will use an inline keyboard to browse different activities
+    - The activities can be sorted into a tree-like structure (already exists in dataset)
+  - Fuzzy text search
+    - The user can search activities with a search bar.
+Then the fuzzy search will find the best matching activities to the search query.
+  -